The Mystery Revealed, Christ is Enough, so Walk in Newness of Life

 Written around A.D.
 60, this was one of Paul’s prison epistles believed to be penned during Paul’s first imprisonment under house arrest.
 What prompted Paul to write this valuable epistle was the treat of the Colossae Heresy.
 While in Rome, Paul heard about the false doctrines and teachings that were infiltrating the Colossian church, and though he had never met this group of believers he felt compelled to take spiritual responsibility for their well-being and write them a loving letter of encouragement, exhortation, and correction.
 Hence, we have the book of Colossians.

 However, step back a moment and picture the scene.
 The great Apostle, missionary, and evangelist stuck in a house in Rome and chained between two Roman guards.
 He had a group of followers, brothers, and co-ministers coming and going each day—some bringing news from various churches throughout the Roman Empire, others were running errands for Paul or delivering letters he wrote to their recipients.
 In the midst of all this business, someone arrives with news from Colossae, news and information that greatly disturbed Paul and his co-workers.
 Though they had never met or seen the believers at Colossae, Paul and his team struggle in prayer for these fledgling Christians and earnestly pray that they would remain strong in the truth and their faith in Christ.
 But that’s not all the leadership team in Rome did.
-After much prayer and supplication, Paul decides to right the Colossians a letter—to encourage them, to exhort them, to remind them of the truth, and most importantly to tell them that they are not alone but are loved and thought of from afar.
+After much prayer and supplication, Paul decides to write the Colossians a letter—to encourage them, to exhort them, to remind them of the truth, and most importantly to tell them that they are not alone but are loved and thought of from afar.

 “For I want you to know how great a struggle I have for you and for those at Laodicea and for all who have not seen me face to face.”